 All I heard from my mom was how I had to study to make something out of my life, so I don’t end up like her.
 She pushed me into getting far into my studies and then, she pushed me into having a job with a title.
 Then, I’d hear her bragging about my studies abroad to her relatives or friends.
 She never asked me what am I studying, is it difficult, do I like it or not.
 That wasn’t important to her.

-He expects his children to behave like a parent, to take care of him even at an early age.
+The narcissistic parent expects her children to behave like a parent, to take care of her even at an early age.
 I’ve also heard that some narcissistic parents rely on their children for emotional support when they go through tough times.

 They expect children to read their minds and work on the relationship with the parent like it was their responsibility.
 I’d often hear from my mom how her friend and her daughter get along so well and why am I being so difficult that I can’t bond with her the same way.

-19. He never talks about his feelings because he has denied their existence
+19. The parent never talks about her feelings because she has none

-A narcissistic parent hasn’t grown emotionally to the point where he can understand his feelings and is able to work through them.
-He’s in a child-like state where he doesn’t know what feelings are, thus, he’s unable to talk about them or communicate his true self to others.
+A narcissistic parent hasn’t grown emotionally to the point where she can understand her feelings and is able to work through them.
+She’s in a child-like state where she doesn’t really know what feelings are, thus, she’s unable to talk about them or communicate her needs to others.

 The absence of empathy is common in narcissists, and, when it comes to narcissistic parents, this lack can do a lot of damage to the child’s self-esteem.
-When the child gets into trouble, hurts himself or is feeling sad, he won’t receive the support that he’ll need.
+When the child gets into trouble, hurts himself or is feeling sad, he won’t receive the support that he needs.
 The lack of empathy will protect the narcissist from connecting with others and feeling their emotions.

-As a child or teenager if I got a problem at school or was upset because of bad grades or bully teachers, my feelings would be ignored and the situation would never be discussed at home.
-One time, I was robbed in a bus by a gypsy and, instead of being asked how am I doing, I would receive only criticism and put downs for not being able to defend myself and prevent the robbery.
+As a child, if I got a problem at school or was upset because of bad grades or bully teachers, my feelings would be ignored and the situation would never be discussed at home.
+One time, I was robbed in a bus by a gypsy and, instead of being asked how am I doing, I would receive only criticism and put-downs for not being able to defend myself and prevent the robbery.

 All these traits belong to those parents who haven’t matured enough to get past their child-like behavior.

-A narcissistic parent is ‘locked’ in this vulnerable state and uses others to get the things that he didn’t get from his own parents.
+A narcissistic parent is ‘locked’ in this vulnerable state and uses others to get the things that she didn’t get from her own parents.
 Protecting the early life trauma is the narcissistic parent’s responsibility.
-And it shows in the way he treats his offspring.
+And it shows in the way she treats her offspring.

-If you know other traits of narcissistic parents, please share them in the comment section bellow.
+If you know other traits of narcissistic parents, please share them in the comment section below.
 Thank you for reading and make sure to subscribe to my newsletter!

 Photo credit: https://www.flickr.com/photos/sualk61/5132078234/